-Residential placements in which the school district is paying room and board require preapproval on ISBE Form 34-37.
-If Fund Code A is entered in I-Star, the ISBE Form 34-37 will be checked before the student is approved in I-Star.
+Residential placements in which the school district is paying room and board require preapproval on ISBE Form 34-37 or Form 34-43.
+If Fund Code A is entered in I-Star, the ISBE Form 34-37 or 34-43 will be checked before the student is approved in I-Star.
 All data reported in I-Star must match the data on ISBE Form 34-37 exactly in order to obtain approval.